Use the online Google Speech Recognition Service (test beta)

 - Choose the Audio category tab.

-- Press the Google Speech Recognition icon to add the control to your project.
+- Press the Google Speech Recognition icon to add the robot skill to your project.

 1. Load Credentials Button